Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Age (in years)/2 + 15 |

-Intubation by the oral route is invariably quicker, less likely to cause trauma and haemorrhage and the tube is more readily exchanged if the first choice is inappropriate.
+Intubation by the oral route is invariably quicker, less likely to cause trauma and haemorrhage, and the tube is more readily exchanged if the first choice is inappropriate.
 However, orally placed tubes are more likely than nasally placed tubes to dislodge or intubate a bronchus.
 The ETT should be secured to the face with adhesive tape.

 Confirmation of correct placement should be undertaken immediately after insertion and frequently thereafter.
 In emergency conditions, the oesophagus or a bronchus may be mistakenly intubated.
 Moreover, displacement during resuscitation or transport may occur.